NishitaNJ/pes_pd/README.md

 ## Timing analysis with real clocks using openSTA:
 ### Setup time analysis using real clocks:
+* Setup time analysis is a fundamental aspect of digital circuit design, ensuring that data signals are valid and stable before being clocked into flip-flops or latches.
+* When conducting setup time analysis using real clocks, engineers take into account the finite rise and fall times of actual clock signals.
+* Unlike idealized clocks, real clocks have characteristics that affect timing calculations.
+* In this analysis, both the rising and falling clock edges are considered, and the critical parameter is the clock-to-Q delay, which represents the time it takes for a signal to propagate from the clock edge to the output of flip-flops or latches.
 ### Hold time analysis using real clocks:
+* Hold time analysis is an essential aspect of digital circuit design that focuses on ensuring the stability of data after a clock edge.
+* When conducting hold time analysis with real clocks, engineers consider the characteristics of actual clock signals, which have finite rise and fall times, unlike idealized clocks.
+* The goal is to ensure that data remains unchanged for a specified duration after the clock edge, even in the presence of clock signal variations.
+Real clocks have finite rise and fall times, which means that data may experience changes in this transitional period.
+* Analyzing hold time with real clocks involves considering both the rising and falling clock edges and accounting for clock-to-Q delays.
 ### Labs steps to analyze timing with real clocks using openSTA:

 ![Screenshot from 2023-09-19 18-06-19](https://github.com/NishitaNJ/pes_pd/assets/142140741/d4b39e9d-e1bf-42d0-bdfe-ab4e6e0d57fd)